 We have recently adopted Get Set 4 P.E. scheme to teach our P.E. across school.
 The scheme ensure that we fulfil the requirements of the National Curriculum, as well as ensuring that children are given a wealth of opportunities to develop their physical movement skills.
 Each class completes one Get Set 4 P.E. lesson a week, delivered by the class teacher, with the other lesson being based on developing team games, moving on to more competitive games in KS2 – these being delivered by the specialist sports coaches.
 The timetabling for the sports coaches is done on rota basis and we ensure that each class gets the same amount of time across the academic year to this high-quality provision.

 P.E is taught as a basis for lifelong learning, where the children have access to a wide range of activities in the belief that if taught well and the children are allowed to succeed, then they will continue to have a physically active life.
-A high-quality physical education curriculum inspires all children to succeed and excel in competitive sport and other physically demanding activities.
+We strive to achieve a high-quality P.E. experience which inspires all children to succeed and excel in competitive sport and other physically demanding activities.
 We provide opportunities for children to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities including residential experiences build character and help to embed values such as fairness and respect.
-Assessment will take place against ‘I can statements’ at the end of each academic year.
-This assessment will be against each area of physical education learning.